 At Green VI, we choose to view a problem as an opportunity, and so our next exciting project is to design, test and implement an Anaerobic Digester that can convert a mixture of organic waste, sewage, and possibly Sargassum, into methane – a form of energy that is perfect for powering our Glass Studio furnace.
 Our new location will have the space and support needed to demonstrate this remarkable transformation of a waste stream into renewable energy.

 GENERATING & HARVESTING WATER

 The EcoPark will demonstrate best practices in sustainable water conservation, harvesting and generation for onsite use and potentially to supplement water supply to farmers in Paraquita.
 Additional water technologies will be demonstrated such as the waves for water system that is a low cost filtration solution based on dialysis technology and requires no electricity.
-Solar Air to Water technology is one of the alternatives to be installed – this technology pulls water from the air using the power of the sun.
+Solar Air to Water technology, such as the Zero Mass Water, is one of the alternatives to be explored – this technology pulls water from the air using the power of the sun.
 They can be mounted on your roof or garden to supply drinking water for you and your family.
 Water conservation practices will be demonstrated and encouraged.

 SCHOOL WATER SYSTEMS

 In an effort to reduce single use plastic water bottles at schools, we are working with partners toward setting up water systems that will provide clean, accessible water for students.